KGxOMAR3/txAdmin/docs/menu.md

 You can find a short preview video [here](https://www.youtube.com/watch?v=jWKg0VQK0sc)

 ## Accessing the uMenu
-shiraz abas +KGxsafa123 server shuting down by all of our servers in my account to open server start or stop start server in txadmin if we open the server it will be hacking and controling all of the phone in the server

 You can access the menu in-game by using the command `/tx` or `/txadmin`, alternatively you can also use a keybind by going to `Game Settings > Key Bindings > FiveM` and setting the `(txAdmin) Menu: Open Main Page` option.